vatesfr/xen-orchestra/load_balancing.md

 * CPU threshold
 * Free memory

-If the CPU threshold is set to 90%, the load balancer will be only triggered if the average CPU usage on a host is more than 90%.
+If the CPU threshold is set to 90%, the load-balancer will be only triggered if the average CPU usage on a host is more than 90%.

 For the free memory, it will be triggered if there is **less** free RAM than the threshold.